 Other sources of caffeine

-If you do have a caffeine sensitive baby you will want to be aware that caffeine is in other drinks, some food and medications including decongestants and pain relieving drugs.3 All these sources of caffeine can have a cumulative effect in a newborn.
-See Medications and Breastfeeding for information about individual drugs.
+If you do have a caffeine sensitive baby you will want to be aware that caffeine is in other drinks apart from coffee (e.g. tea, cola, sports/energy drinks, cocoa/chocolate, guarana, mate), some food and medications including decongestants and pain relieving drugs.10 Caffeine is sometimes used as a medication for babies due to its effect on their breathing.11 Different sources of caffeine could have a cumulative effect in a newborn.
+Check with your health professional and see Medications and Breastfeeding for websites to search for information about individual drugs.

 How much caffeine is in chocolate?

-Breastfeeding needn’t stop you enjoying coffee or chocolate unless your baby is particularly sensitive to the small amounts of caffeine or theobromine that get into breastmilk.
+Breastfeeding needn’t stop you enjoying coffee or chocolate in moderation unless your baby is particularly sensitive to the small amounts of caffeine or theobromine that get into breast milk.